 - Crewmember rates are lower than what you pay today and slightly lower than the DPPO rates

 - A primary care dentist in the DHMO must be selected for each covered family member

 - You can change your dentist at any time

 - Your primary care dentist will manage all of your dental healthcare needs and he/she will refer you to any network specialist if needed

 - There are no calendar year maximums or deductibles

 - There are no claim forms to file when you visit a DHMO in-network dentist

-- Your PCS lists the amount you pay for covered services and outlines any frequency limitations
+- Your Patient Charge Schedule (PCS) lists the amount you pay for covered services and outlines any frequency limitations

 - The Cigna DHMO is NOT currently available in the following states: AK, HI, ID, ME, MT, NH, NM, ND, RI, SD, VT, WV and WY